 A key advantage of community shares is the incentivisation of investors, whose main opportunity to receive financial return depends on whether the business generates enough profit to enable it to pay interest or dividends to shareholders.
 This works well if there is a large degree of overlap between the 'community of investors' and the 'community of users'.
-For example, in the scenario of a community shop being launched, the local people who purchase community shares are also likely to want to buy their food supplies from the shop so that it is more likely to generate a profit, and therefore be in a position to pay interest on shares.
+For example, in the scenario of a co-operative pub being launched, the local people who purchase community shares are also likely to support the pub by visiting it more frequently so that it is more likely to generate a profit, and therefore be in a better position to pay interest on shares.

-Community share issues are a growing phenomenon and they are a good way of raising capital for a community-run business, even in deprived areas where local people have little disposal income to invest, as community shares can as affordable as £1 each!
+Community share issues are a growing phenomenon and they are a good way of raising capital for a community-run business, even in deprived areas where local people have little disposable income to invest, as community shares can be as affordable as £1 each!